liao123abc/liao123abc.github.io/_doc/Manual.md

 ```
 rake post title="Hello 2015" subtitle="Hello World, Hello Blog"

+rake post title="Lambda(λ), what and why" subtitle="introduce and plactice in λ"
 ```

 This command will automatially generate a sample post similar as above under the `_posts/` folder.